ie32/jambi/README.md

 # jambi

-Data Repositoryt for the Jambi land cover change modelling.
+Data Repository for the Jambi land cover change modelling.

 See the data dictionary file for details of the individual files included